coverclock/com-diag-hazer/ISSUES.md

 Bad Elf support ticket 43008 submitted 2021-10-14 08:14MDT.

+Update 2021-10-18: an engineer at Bad Elf has explained that the GPS Pro Plus+ must alter and regenerate the NMEA sentences produced by the MTK GPS device to make them palatable to the native parser in the Apple iPhone and iPad products.
+This explains the correct checksums on the incorrect sentences.

-Addendum: Here's another example: there is a missing comma before the "N" direction indication, yet the checksum is correct.
+Addendum 1: Here's another example: there is a missing comma before the "N" direction indication, yet the checksum is correct.
 It took almost five hours for this to show up (although a similar error might have occurred earlier and not been in a field checked by an assert).